 Oil was discovered in this small country (British protectorate) in the late 1920s and large scale oil extraction started in Brunei.

-After World War II there was started ambitious program for the development of the economy in Brunei aimed at the decrease of the dependency from oil industry.
+After World War II there was started an ambitious program for the development of the economy in Brunei aimed at the decrease of the dependency on the oil industry.
 This program was initiated and led by Sultan Omar Ali Saifuddien III – the 28th sultan of Brunei.
-Many aspects of this program failed – attempts to establish competitive craft industries and rubber production were not too successful, but nevertheless this program laid basis for the transformation of Brunei into modern state.
+Many aspects of this program failed – attempts to establish competitive craft industries and rubber production were not too successful, but nevertheless, this program laid the basis for the transformation of Brunei into a modern state.

 Religious centre of the country

-Among the other activities of the development program there was planned to develop the main religious centre of the country, thus facilitating the development of closer bond between the religion and state.
+Among the other activities of the development program there was planned to develop the main religious center of the country, thus facilitating the development of a closer bond between the religion and state.

-Sultan Omar Ali Saifuddien III himelf initiated the construction of this new mosque – a structure of unseen size and ambition for Brunei.
+Sultan Omar Ali Saifuddien III himself initiated the construction of this new mosque – a structure of unseen size and ambition for Brunei.

 Mosque was designed by Italian architect Cavaliere Rudolfo Nolli (1888 – 1963) who was well known in South East Asia already before this major work.

-Materials for mosque were brought from all over the world – marble from Italy, granite – from China, chandeliers – from England, carpets from Saudi Arabia.
-During the construction many millions were spent and whole area in the centre of Bendar Seri Begawan was transformed beyond recognition.
+Materials for the mosque were brought from all over the world – marble from Italy, granite – from China, chandeliers – from England, carpets from Saudi Arabia.
+During the construction, many millions were spent and the whole area in the center of Bendar Seri Begawan was transformed beyond recognition.

 Works were completed in 1958 and the result was very impressive: the enormous, white and unusual building became the main landmark in the capital of Brunei and soon after – its most popular tourist destination.
 This beautiful structure was named after Sultan Omar Ali Saifuddien III – builder of modern Brunei.

-Architecture of the new mosque did not end with the outer walls of structure.
-Vast area around the moque was reshaped: there was made artificial lagoon and mosque was places on peninsula of this lagoon.
-Garden with a regular planning was set around the mosque and large trees were replanted here.
+Architecture of the new mosque did not end with the outer walls of the structure.
+The vast area around the mosque was reshaped: there was made artificial lagoon and the mosque was placed on the peninsula of this lagoon.
+A garden with regular planning was set around the mosque and large trees were replanted here.

-In 1967 in front of the mosque in lagoon was built an interesting structure – stone replica of the 16th century Sultan Bolkiah Mahligai Barge.
-It was built to commemorate the 1,400th anniversary of Nuzul Al-Quran – the coming down of Quran.
-Now this unusual building forms a single architectural ensemble with mosque.
+In 1967 in front of the mosque in the lagoon was built an interesting structure – a stone replica of the 16th century Sultan Bolkiah Mahligai Barge.
+It was built to commemorate the 1,400th anniversary of Nuzul Al-Quran – the coming down of the Quran.
+Now this unusual building forms a single architectural ensemble with a mosque.